|

 day men's hats went on sale for 95 cents in Oakland.

-formed in December 1915, which consisted of Washington, Oregon, Oregon State, and
+(PCC) was formed in December 1915, with four charter members consisting of Washington, Oregon, Oregon State, and

 California.
 Oregon State and